 The California Education Code states that all students must participate in Physical Education unless possessing a certified medical excuse from their physician.
 Students must dress out daily.
 P.E. clothes may be purchased through the P.E.
 Department; however, clothes may be brought from home as long as the clothes are the required colors as stated in the physical education syllabus.
 P.E. clothes brought from home must also have the student's last name and first initial written on them in permanent marker.
 Gym clothing should be marked with the student's name.
+Eich Physical Education sells a limited supply of clean, gently used gym clothes as well.
+You may check with your P.E. teacher about availability and pricing.

-Prices of Gym Clothes
+Prices of P.E.
+Clothes